 In September of 1998, a concrete proposal to enhance the relations of the two regions was initiated by the then Prime Minister of Singapore Gho Chok Tong.
 Subsequently the EALAF (East Asia-Latin America Forum) Senior Officials' Meeting was held in Singapore in 1999, marking the beginning of FEALAC.
 At the first Foreign Ministers' Meeting in Santiago, Chile in 2001, EALAF was officially renamed FEALAC.

 FEALAC mainly consists of regular meetings held at three levels : the Foreign Ministers, the Senior Officials and the Working Level Officials.
-In addition, member countries carry out voluntarily National Projects under three Working Groups :
+In addition, member countries carry out voluntarily National Projects under four Working Groups :

 FEALAC aims to promote cooperation, better understanding, and political and economic dialogue between East Asia and Latin America in order to achieve more effective, cooperative, and fruitful relations in all areas.